-Specified Industrial Fields (14 fields): Nursing Care, Building cleaning management, Forges and foundaries, Machine parts & tooling industries, Electric, electronics and information industries, Construction industry, Shipbuilding/ship machinery industry, Automobile maintenance, Aviation Industry, Accommodation industry, Agriculture, Fishery & aquaculture, Manufacture of food and beverages, Food service industry

-(Specified skilled workers (ii) can only be accepted in the two underlined fields)
+Specified Industry Fields (12 Fields) : "Nursing care", "Building cleaning management", "Machine parts and tooling/Industrial machinery/Electric, electronics and information industries", "Construction industry", "Shipbuilding and ship machinery industry", "Automobile repair and maintenance", "Aviation industry", "Accommodation industry", "Agriculture, Fishery & aquaculture", "Manufacture of food and beverages", "Food service industry" (Specified skilled workers (ii) can be accepted only in the two underlined fields.)

-Points of Specified Skilled Worker (1)

-- Period of stay : extension for a period of 1 year, 6 months or 4 months, up to 5 years in total Skill level : confirmed by exams, etc. (foreign nationals who - have completed technical intern training (ii) are exempt from - taking exams, etc.)

-Level of Japanese language proficiency : confirmed Japanese language proficiency required everyday living and business by exams, etc. (foreign nationals who have completed technical intern training (ii) are exempt from taking exams, etc.)

-Accompaniment of family members: basically not permitted Eligible for support by accepting organization or registered - support organization

-Points of Specified Skilled Worker (ii)
+Major Points for Specified Skilled Worker (i)

-- O Period of stay: extension for a period of 3 years, 1 year or 6 months - O Skill level : confirmed by exams, etc. - Level of Japanese language proficiency: not necessary to be confirmed by exams, etc. - Accompaniment of family members: possible on fulfilling certain conditions (spouse, children) Not eligible for support by accepting organization or - registered support organization

-[Skill level for statuses of residence permitting work]
+- Period of stay: A term individually designated by the Minister of Justice (1 - year or less), which can be renewed up to 5 years in total Skill Standards: Confirmed by exams, etc. (those who have completed 0 - Technical Intern Training (ii) are exempted from exams, etc.) Japanese language level: Proficiency in Japanese language required in daily - 0 life and at the workplace needs to be confirmed by exams, etc. (those who have completed Technical Intern Training (ii) are exempted from exams, etc. l - Accompanied by family members: basically not permitted 00 - Eligible for support by Accepting Organizations or Registered Support Organizations - Major Points for Specified Skilled Worker (ii) Period of stay: Renewed every 3 years, 1 year or 6 months - C Skill Standards: Confirmed by exams, etc. - Japanese language level: No need for confirmation by exams, etc. - 0 Accompanied by family members : Possible if requirements are met - (snouse children) 0 Not eligible for support by Accepting Organizations or Registered Support Organizations

-Outline of the system (2)accepting organizations and registered support organizations
+Outline of the system (2) accepting organizations and registered support organizations